tushev/aojdk-updatewatcher/README.md

 Please check [Eclipse Adoptium Slack](https://adoptium.net/slack.html) for more information.

+## Version 2.0.3 may be released this week

 ## 💡 Key ideas

 * The updater tries to list all AdoptOpenJDK installations on your machine - automatically